astronomer/airflow-guides/guides/scheduling-in-airflow.md

 Walking through the logic, this code is equivalent to:

 - If there was a previous run for the DAG:
-    - If the last DAG Run started at 6:00, then the next DAG run should start at 16:30 and end at 6:00 the next day.
+    - If the previous DAG Run started at 6:00, then the next DAG run should start at 16:30 and end at 6:00 the next day.
-    - If the last DAG run started at 14:30, then the DAG run should start at 6:00 the next day and end at 16:30 the next day.
+    - If the previous DAG run started at 16:30, then the DAG run should start at 6:00 the next day and end at 16:30 the next day.
 - If it is the first run of the DAG:
     - Check for a start date.
 If there isn't one, the DAG can't be scheduled.
     - Check if `catchup=False`.
 If so, the earliest date to consider should be the current date.
 Otherwise it is the DAG's start date.